Adelaide Olympic FC: Club history

+The early years

 The club played its first games as Adelaide Asteras in 1979 in the sixth division of the Amateur league.
 Its initial home games were played at Woodville West, and the club won the division amassing 104 goals – including a 15–0 victory over West End United.
 In 1981, the club joined the SASF Metro League and won the league in its first season.
 They were promoted to the 2nd division, finished last and relegated back to the Metro League in 1982.
 In 1983, the club finished second and was promoted back up to the second division.
 The club struggled in the second division for the next eight years.

-In 1992, Olympians dominated the second division finishing seven points clear at the top of the table and were promoted to the 1st division.
+In 1992, the Olympians dominated the second division finishing seven points clear at the top of the table and were promoted to the 1st division.
 In the same year the club won the top four play-off finals.
-The topsy turvy path continued over the coming years, which included the club being relegated back to the second division in 1994 (as a result of failing to meet new FFSA requirements, not because of results with the club finishing 8th in the ten team league), returning to the Premier League in 1996, dropping to the 2nd division in 2000 and finally returning to the Premier League in 2001.
+The topsy turvy path continued over the coming years, which included the club being relegated back to the second division in 1994 (failing to meet new FFSA requirements), returning to the Premier League in 1996, dropping to the 2nd division in 2000 and finally returning to the Premier League in 2001.